 Shoreline buffers can play an important role in protecting lake health.
 The physical separation they provide between upland human activity and the aquatic environment can aid in mitigating the effects of development and site alteration on water quality and wildlife habitat, while providing erosion and flood control.
 In general, larger buffers are better at consistently providing a range of protective functions.
 A 15 m buffer has been found to be the minimum size necessary to maintain physical and chemical functions while 30 m is the minimum necessary to maintain biological functions (Beacon et al. 2012; Castelle et al. 1994; HESL 2021b).
 Efficient removal of some pollutants (notably sediment) can occur in buffers of 10-20 m width, but other pollutants (such as nutrients) may require buffer widths of 30 m or more for effective attenuation.
 Water quality improvements generally increase with buffer size (e.g., 10 m removes 65% of sediment from overland runoff while 30 m removes 85% of sediment from overland runoff; Sweeney and Newbold 2014).
 Larger buffers are also better at protecting the diversity of aquatic and terrestrial species that rely on shorelines.
-Semi-aquatic species, such as amphibians and reptiles, can use terrestrial habitat up to 300 m inland from the water's edge (Semlitsch 1998).
-Some turtle species nest up to 80 m inland.
-Waterbirds may react to human activity close to their nests, and loons may require several hundred metres between their nests and development.

 The scientific literature demonstrates that a 30 m buffer provides a range of ecological services, and this buffer size is commonly recommended in the peer-reviewed literature focused on shoreline development, aligning with Provincial guidance.
 While smaller buffers provide some benefits for water quality and aquatic habitat protection, larger buffers provide more ecological services, more completely.
-Buffers will likely become more important in protecting lake health as climate change effects on freshwater systems continue to intensify.
+Buffers will likely become more important in protecting lake health as climate change impacts on freshwater systems continue to intensify.
 The City of North Bay currently requires a 15 m buffer and a 30 m shoreline setback for new dwellings to help reduce any phosphorus loading to Trout Lake from shoreline development.